pulkitc-99/RI_TaskList/Documentation of Task List.md

    Possibly Implementing this is a complete full stack customized app soon - this shall replace the interaction from telegram, and also replace the backend from n8n to something else entirely. - Low priority.

    Adding Analytics of Task List as well as lovely data visualization with external tools.
 Workload, client's share of tasks using pie chart and other things.

+   Change all database commands to parameterized passing and sanitize input to avoid SQL Injections.

 ## Learnings